-It is well known that tile adhesive is generally made from cement and mixed with various additives.
-It is mixed with water at the construction site and then applied to the wall or floor.
-It generally has a certain initial strength about 12 hours after construction.
+It is well known that tile adhesive is generally made from cement and mixed with various additives. tile adhesive is mixed with water at the construction site and then applied to the wall or floor.
+The tile adhesive generally has a certain initial strength about 12 hours after construction.
 The strength increases with time and is generally largely stable after 28 days.

 Tile adhesive application guide